spyqqqdia/Knife/README.txt

 [another laser cutter](https://laserteileonline.de/)

 This is for Germany.
 I am sure laser cutters exist in every continent and developed country.
-Generally for every steel you can get a spec sheet if you know the EN or AISY classification,
+Generally for every steel you can get a spec sheet if you know the EN or AISI classification,
 for which you can get tables on the internet:

-[Steels, DIN, in German](https://hps.hs-regensburg.de/heh39273/aufsaetze/en10025_1.pdf) or this very nice one with chemical compsition:
+[Steels, DIN, in German](https://hps.hs-regensburg.de/heh39273/aufsaetze/en10025_1.pdf) or this very nice one with chemical composition:
 [Steel tables](https://www.tetec-mueller.de/Dokumente/Pdf/Common/d/Material1_d.pdf).

-Generally you do not want a steel with too much carbon (e.g more than 0.60%) -- it is too brittle.
+Generally you do not want a steel with too much carbon (e.g more than 0.70%) -- it is too brittle.

 ## How to get your knife ##